Mary Roberts Rinehart

 Several Rinehart works have ladders, all of which help provide a vertical dimension:

 In both The Case of Jennie Brice and The Red Lamp:

 The Man in Lower Ten (1906) and The Circular Staircase (1907) are the earliest works by any American author to be still in print as works of entertainment, not as "classics" or "literature".
 These novels, which combine mystery and adventure, show Rinehart's tremendously vivid powers as a storyteller.

 Rinehart has been much and unfairly criticized for scenes in which her heroines wander alone in strange buildings at night.
 It is not only her women who do this, however: the male lawyer protagonist of The Man in Lower Ten also explores in the dark in that book's finale.
 What Rinehart was alive to was the poetic possibilities of the night and the dark.
 The night is always full of discoveries in Rinehart's work.
-The Man in Lower Ten is also one of the first novels to mention the unconscious.
+The Man in Lower Ten is also one of the first novels to mention the subconscious (start of Chapter 23).

 Rinehart achieved success on Broadway and as a novelist almost simultaneously; for the next 45 years she would remain one of America's most popular authors.
 The immediate effect on her was a swerve into comic fiction for the next five years (1908-1913).
 She stopped appearing in the low paying pulps, and started to write for the commercially premier magazines.
 Much of her fiction during this period was in the form of long short stories.
 Her first sale to the Saturday Evening Post was "The Borrowed House" (1909), a long comic story about the wild adventures of some British suffragettes.
 Rinehart was a feminist, and marched for women's suffrage during this era.